mspnp/aks-baseline-regulated/README.md

 ## Separation of duties

 All workloads that find themselves in compliance scope usually require a documented separation of duties/concern implementation plan.
-Kubernetes poses an interesting challenge in it involves a significant number of roles typically found across an IT organization.
+Kubernetes poses an interesting challenge in that it involves a significant number of roles typically found across an IT organization.
 Networking, identity, SecOps, governance, workload teams, cluster operations, deployment pipelines, any many more.
 If you're looking for a starting point on how you might consider breaking up the roles that are adjacent to the AKS cluster, consider **reviewing our [Azure AD role guide](./docs/rbac-suggestions.md)** shipped as part of this reference implementation.

-## Is that all, what about .... !?
+## Is that all, what about … !?

 Yes, there are concerns that do extend beyond what this implementation could reasonably demonstrate for a general audience.
 This reference implementation strived to be accessible for most people without putting undo burdens on the subscription brought to this walkthrough.
 This means SKU choices with relatively large default quotas, not using features that have very limited regional availability, not asking for learners to be overwhelmed with "Bring your own encryption key" options for services, and similar.
 All in hopes that more people can complete this walkthrough without disruption or excessive coordination with subscription or management group owners.

-For your implementation, take this starting point and please add on additional security measures talked about throughout the walkthrough that were not directly impacted.
-Enable JIT and Conditional Access Policies, leverage Encryption-at-Host features if applicable to your workload, etc.
+For your implementation, take this starting point and please add on additional security measures talked about throughout the walkthrough that were not directly implemented.
+For example, enable JIT and Conditional Access Policies, leverage Encryption-at-Host features if applicable to your workload, etc.

 **For a list of additional considerations for your architecture, please see our [Additional Considerations](./docs/additional-considerations.md) document.**

 ## Cost

-This reference implementation runs idle around $95 (US Dollar) per day within the first 30 days, and you can expect it to increase over time as some Security Center tooling has free-trial period and logs will continue to accrue.
+This reference implementation runs idle around $95 (US Dollars) per day within the first 30 days; and you can expect it to increase over time as some Security Center tooling has free-trial period and logs will continue to accrue.
 The largest contributors to the starting cost are Azure Firewall, the AKS nodepools (VM Scale Sets), and Log Analytics.
-While some costs are usually cluster operator costs, such as nodepool VMSS, log analytics, incremental Azure Defender costs, others will likely be amortized across multiple business units and/or applications, such as Azure Firewall.
+While some costs are usually cluster operator costs, such as nodepool VMSS, log analytics, incremental Azure Defender costs; others will likely be amortized across multiple business units and/or applications, such as Azure Firewall.

 While some customers will amortize cluster costs across workloads by hosting a multi-tenant cluster within their organization, maximizing density with workload diversity, doing so with regulated workloads is not advised.
 Regulated environments will generally prioritize compliance and security (isolation) over cost (diverse density).

 ## Final thoughts

 Kubernetes is a very flexible platform, giving infrastructure and application operators many choices to achieve their business and technology objectives.
-At points along your journey, you will need to consider when to take dependencies on Azure platform features, OSS solutions, support channels, and what operational processes need to be in place. **We encourage this reference implementation to be the place you _start_ architectural conversations within your own team; adapting to your specific requirements, and ultimately delivering a solution that delights your customers and your auditors.**
+At points along your journey, you will need to consider when to take dependencies on Azure platform features, CNCF OSS solutions, ISV solutions, support channels, and what operational processes need to be in place. **We encourage this reference implementation to be the place you _start_ architectural conversations within your own team; adapting to your specific requirements, and ultimately delivering a solution that delights your customers and your auditors.**

 ## Related documentation